2018 United States Senate election in Arizona

-Sinema became the first Democrat to win a U.S. Senate seat in Arizona since 1988, when former Democratic Senator Dennis DeConcini last ran for and won reelection to his third and final term in this seat.
-This was also the first time a Democrat won statewide in Arizona since 2006, when Janet Napolitano was reelected as Governor.
+The Associated Press called the race for Sinema on November 12, 2018, and McSally conceded that day.
+Sinema became the first Democrat to win a U.S. Senate seat in Arizona since 1988.
 McSally was subsequently appointed by Governor Doug Ducey to the other vacant Senate seat in Arizona, left open after McCain's death and then held on an interim basis by Jon Kyl.
-Two years later, McSally attempted to defend her seat in the 2020 special election and serve the remainder of the term, but lost to Democrat Mark Kelly.